The Journal of Individual Psychology

 Exploring Classical Adlerian Practitioners’ Professional Identity Development: A Phenomenological Study

-by Xiaxuan Qu and Derek X. Seward
+by Xiaoxuan Qu and Derek X. Seward

 Past, Present, and Future Movement in Early Recollection Work